tjoyner/ofvioletsandlicorice/chapter2.md

 "...Without asking Laurencine about it?"

-"We can always tell her that [it was a sudden decision](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#itwasasudden), Marc."
+"We can always tell her that [it was a sudden impulse](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#itwasasudden), Marc."

 "You know it's not believable..."

 "In the meantime, Nicole will be here, with me."

-"Let me think about it"
+"Let me think about it."

-"Thanks, Marc"
+"Thanks Marc."

 Daniel went to the bathroom to take a shower, then went down and asked for strong coffee.

 "Isn't that a risk for your palate?" asked Silvio.

-"If it's not hot enough to burn..."
+"As long as it's not hot enough to burn..."

 "[The coffee overpowers the flavors](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thecoffee)."